FIM-92 Stinger: Soviet War in Afghanistan

 In late 1985, several groups, such as Free the Eagle, began arguing the CIA was not doing enough to support the Mujahideen in the Soviet–Afghan War.
 Michael Pillsbury, Vincent Cannistraro, and others put enormous bureaucratic pressure on the CIA to provide the Stinger to the rebels.
 The idea was controversial because up to that point, the CIA had been operating with the pretense that the United States was not involved in the war directly, for various reasons.
 All weapons supplied up to that point were non-U.S. sourced weapons, including Kalashnikov style assault rifles made in China and Egypt.

 The final say-so came down to President General Muhammad Zia-ul-Haq of Pakistan, through whom the CIA had to pass all of its funding and weapons to the Mujahideen.
 President Zia constantly had to gauge how much he could "make the pot boil" in Afghanistan without provoking a Soviet invasion of his own country.
 According to George Crile III, U.S. Representative Charlie Wilson's relationship with Zia was instrumental in the final go-ahead for the Stinger introduction.

 Wilson and his associates at first viewed the Stinger as "just adding another component to the lethal mix we were building."
 Their increasingly successful Afghanistan strategy, formed largely by Michael G. Vickers, was based on a broad mix of weapons, tactics, and logistics, not a 'silver bullet solution' of a single weapon.
 Furthermore, the previous attempts to provide MANPADs to the Mujahideen, namely the SA-7 and Blowpipe, hadn't worked very well.

 Another account came from Richard Clarke.
 In his book Against All Enemies, he, as a junior Deputy Assistant Secretary of State for Intelligence at the State Department, told his boss, Morton Abramowitz, they should release Stinger missiles to the Mujahideen.
 However, the CIA blocked it.
 Clarke was told to see his friend, Richard Perle who was then Assistant Secretary of Defense for Global Strategic Affairs.
 Perle didn't know about the CIA blocking the transfer and went to see Caspar Weinberger, the then United States Secretary of Defense who also didn't know CIA's move.
 Finally, the State and Defence Department and the United States National Security Council all in favour of arming the Mujahideen, the missiles were released.
-The condition via Perle was the Mujahideen had to be trained in Pakistan as not US Army personnel would enter Afghanistan.
+The condition via Perle was the Mujahideen had to be trained in Pakistan as no US Army personnel would enter Afghanistan.